akshitk20/Http-Server/README.md

    Implemented basic authentication to restrict access to certain endpoints.
 You can use a simple username and password mechanism.
 7) Database Integration:
    Connected server to a database (PostgreSQL) to handle data storage and retrieval.
    Implemented CRUD operations for database entities.
+8) Logging:
+   Implemented request and error logging to track server activity.
+Store logs in server.log file